zoff-kollektiv/cifar/data/people/64-ghazoua-ben-ali.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 04.02.2011
 ---
-Daughter of former President Ben Ali from his first marriage with Naima el Keli, wife of also sanctioned Slim Zarrouk.
+Daughter of former president Ben Ali from his first marriage with Naima el Kefi, wife of also sanctioned Slim Zarrouk.
 Ghazoua was born in Le Bardo on 8 March 1963 and worked as a medical doctor.
 [1](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02011R0101-20170128)